Virpur, Rajkot district: Temples

-Jalaram Bapa Mandir
+Jalaram Mandir

-Jalaram bapa was a Hindu saint from Gujarat, India.
+Jalaram was a Hindu saint from Gujarat, India.
 He was born in Virpur, Rajkot district, Gujarat, India, on 4 November 1799, which is the 7th day Krishna Paksha of Kartik month on the Hindu calendar VS year 1856, one week after the Hindu festival of Diwali.
 His father was Pradhan Thakkar and his mother was Rajbai Thakkar, who belonged to Lohana, a merchant clan.
 He was a devotee of the Hindu god Rama.
 Numerous temples across the world have been built in his name.
 The main shrine of Jalaram Bapa is located at Virpur.
 The shrine is actually the housing complex where Jalaram bapa lived during his lifetime.
 The shrine houses the belongings of Jalaram bapa and the deities of Rama, Sita, Lakshmana and Hanuman worshipped by him.
 It also has on display the Jholi and Danda said to be given to him by God, however the main attraction is the portrait of Jalaram Bapa.
 There is also a black and white photo of Jalaram Bapa, taken one year before his death.
 Millions of followers visit Virpur on the anniversary of Jalaram Bapa's birth, which is celebrated as Jalaram Jayanti. on the seventh day of the bright fortnight in the Hindu calendar month on Kartika.
 There are many guest houses in Virpur to accommodate tourists and pilgrims.
 Money is not accepted at the Jalaram Bapa temple.
 Some Dharamshalas serve food to visitors free of cost and without taking a donation.
-Most people would not be aware that pujya Shree Jaysukhrambapa decided on the year 2000 not to accept any donation at the virpur jalaram bapa temple.
-Since that year no offerings in cash or kind are accepted at the virpur temple.
-Jalaram bapa mandir situated in Virpur is the only temple in the world which does not accept any offerings and still feed hundreds of people every single day.

 Virpur's economy is largely supported by tourism for pilgrims and visitors.